verse/verse/README.md

 Testing
 -------

-If you want to test Verse library, then there are several unit tests.
-To perform tests you have to go to the build directory and run make with target test
+If you want to test Verse library, then you have to compile Verse with support for unit test framework called Check and then you can perform several unit tests.
+To run unit tests you have to go to the build directory and run make with target _test_:

     $ cd ./build
     $ make test